Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Approaches for combating of Antimicrobial Resistance (AMR)

 Misuse and overuse of antibiotics, along with ineffective infection prevention and control, speed up the development of antibiotic-resistant bacteria.
-To lessen the impact and slow the development of resistance, measures can be implemented on an international, national, community, hospital or health care setting, as well as on an individual (physician, health care provider, patient) scale.
+To lessen the impact and slow the development of resistance, measures can be implemented on an international, national, community, hospital or health care setting, as well as on an individual (physician, health care professionals, patient) scale.

 International measures: